Chess grandmaster Daniel Naroditsky is remembered as a leader in the game's online surge

 He ruminated about his legacy and hoped other top players would trust that he played with integrity.

-Grandmasters and other chess pros from around the world have applauded Naroditsky as an honorable ambassador of the game who used his online platform to make chess accessible to everyone.
-His family said in a statement that they hope he will be remembered for the joy and inspiration he brought people every day.
+Chess pros from around the world have since praised Naroditsky as an honorable player who used his online platform to make chess more accessible.
+His family said in a statement that they hope he will be remembered for the joy and inspiration he brought people.

+Meanwhile, grandmasters have slammed Kramnik on social media for how he treated Naroditsky.
+American grandmaster Hikaru Nakamura went on an expletive-laden rant on his latest livestream, and Indian grandmaster Nihal Sarin accused the Russian pro of trying to destroy Naroditsky's life in a post on X.

+Kramnik continued to post about Naroditsky on the day his death was announced, calling it a tragedy and speculating about the cause.

 Naroditsky became a grandmaster, the highest title in chess aside from World Chess Champion, at the age of 18.
-He was consistently ranked in the top 200 worldwide for traditional chess, and he won the U.S. National Blitz Championship in August.
-He spent much of his time training young players in Charlotte, North Carolina.
+He was consistently ranked in the top 200 worldwide for traditional chess and was a top 25 blitz player, winning the U.S. National Blitz Championship in August.
+He spent much of his time training young players.

-“Daniel was an incredible teacher and explainer of chess and concepts and ideas,” said Daniel Weissbarth, co-owner of Silver Knights Chess Academy in Fairfax, Virginia.
+“Daniel was an incredible teacher and explainer of chess and concepts and ideas,” said Daniel Weissbarth, a renowned chess instructor and the co-owner of Silver Knights Chess Academy in Virginia.

-Arkady Dvorkovich, president of the International Chess Federation, said the organization will establish a prize in memory of Naroditsky and his contributions to chess.
-Dvorkovich described the young grandmaster as brilliant, kind and a truly good person.

 Blame game